xiaohuf/ReZygisk/README.md

 After flashing, check the installation logs to ensure there are no errors, and if everything is fine, you can reboot your device.

 > [!WARNING]
 > Magisk users should disable built-in Zygisk, as it will conflict with ReZygisk.
-This can be done by going to the `Settings` section of Magisk and disabling the `Zygisk` option.
+This can be done by going to the `设置` section of Magisk and disabling the `Zygisk` option.

 ### 3. Verify the installation